Working With Styles in Word (and similar programs)

 Step 4: Ensure your Properties section matches the Normal/Paragraph/(no style)/Normal options shown on the left side of the screenshot below.

+Step 5: Set your font and styling.
 I work with Calibri (body), 12 pt., Automatic color (due to Night Mode), Left justified, 1.5 line spacing.

 Step 6: Go to the bottom left corner of the Modify Style dialog box and click the down arrow on the Format button.
 Select the Paragraph option.
 This opens the Paragraph dialog box.